AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/overview/product-features.md

 The UI layout of message translation is in `MessageText`.

-1. Enable message translation
+1. Enable message translation.

    The `ContainerProps` object of UIKit provides a `ContainerProps.enableTranslate` setting to enable the message translation feature.
 The default value is `false`.
 To enable this feature, you need to set this parameter to `true`.

-1. Set the target language
+1. Set the target language.

   The `ContainerProps` object of UIKit provides a `translateLanguage` setting to enable the message translation feature.
 If the target language for the translation is not set, English is used by default.
 For more translation target languages, refer to [Translation Language Support](https://learn.microsoft.com/zh-cn/azure/ai-services/translator/language-support).